 If a business already has a system in place, they can easily track loss and damages and deal with the underlying issues quickly.
 This also allows them to replace or reorder inventory that was lost and prevent extra financial loss from the situation.

 aIdeally, a business wants to reorder inventory before it’s needed.
-With a great inventory management system in place, supported by accurate physical counts, the reorder point, or quantity of an item that triggers a purchase to replenish, should be easy to calculate.
+With a great inventory management system in place, supported by accurate physical counts, the reorder point, or quantity of an item that triggers a purchase to replenish, should be easy to calculate and reach optimal quantity.
 If the reorder point is off, some questions to ask are:

 - Is the item catalogued properly?